 Set Up Business Accounts On Social Media

-The next step is to set up business accounts on all of the social media platforms you will be marketing your artwork on.
+The next step is to set up business accounts on all social media platforms on which you will be marketing your artwork.

-Do some research before you start creating business accounts for every social media platform.
+Do research before creating business accounts for every social media platform.

 Discover what social media platforms your target audience visits.

 Keep in mind that you are going to be working alone.
 There are so many hours in the day.

 Related Post – Choose One Social Media Platform To Focus On